 |

-There is an ever, growing distinction between a “litigator’ and a “trial lawyer.”
-On the one hand, there’s an increasing breed of younger litigators, who spend far more of their time behind a keyboard than in an actual courtroom, usually sending serial emails, often times needlessly increasing their clients’ legal bills with no upshot reward, resulting far too often in the client getting very little or sometimes even nothing at all to show for that investment of time.
-On the other hand, a true, trial lawyer is fearless, goal-oriented, investing time that is anchored entirely to the client’s mission, and that courtroom knowledge and expertise increases the value to the client, regardless of whether the case is successfully resolved either by a settlement or a favorable verdict at trial.
-Our law firm has tried and will continue to try the largest and most complex of lawsuits, especially those that are high risk and high reward—that most lawyers would shy away from—and we do so with excitement and without fear.
+A master at the art of persuasion and a twenty-five year courtroom advocate who has successfully tried over 40 civil jury trials to verdict as lead counsel, Brian Lauten is a triple board-certified business and commercial trial lawyer and an Associate Ranked member of the American Board of Trial Advocates (ABOTA).
+Having obtained multiple seven and eight figure jury verdicts—and having also successfully zeroed out many multi-million-dollar claims—Brian has some strong opinions about the difference between a “trial lawyer” and a “litigator,” which all potential clients should consider.
+On the one hand, a “litigator” spends far more time behind a keyboard than in an actual courtroom, needlessly increasing their clients’ legal bills with no upshot reward.
+On the other hand, a “trial lawyer” is fearless, goal-oriented and that courtroom knowledge and expertise maximizes the case’s value, regardless of whether the case is successfully resolved either by a settlement or a favorable verdict at trial.
 Because our lawyers work our clients’ cases up as if they are going to trial no matter what, that investment of energy and time increases the risk to our opponents, with the end result being that our clients’ disagreements usually get resolved for their maximum value—with or without a trial—either in court or out of court.
-If the case cannot be successfully settled and must in fact be tried to a court or a jury, our lawyers are prepared and our clients know exactly what to expect.
 Brian Lauten |